MicrosoftDocs/azure-docs/articles/mysql/migrate/mysql-on-premises-azure-db/04-planning.md

 ---
 title: "Migrate MySQL on-premises to Azure Database for MySQL: Planning"
-description: "an azure landing zone is the target environment defined as the final resting place of a cloud migration project." ms.service: mysql ms.subservice: migration-guide ms.topic: how-to
+description: "An Azure landing zone is the target environment defined as the final resting place of a cloud migration project." ms.service: mysql ms.subservice: migration-guide ms.topic: how-to